Relocation Lawyer Chicago

 - Possible arrangements for the exercise of parental responsibilities appropriate to the parents’ resources and circumstances and the developmental level of the child;

 - Minimization of the impairment to a parent-child relationship caused by a parent’s relocation; and

 - Any other relevant factors bearing on the child’s best interests.

 What are reasons for relocation?

 The most common reasons a parent may seek to relocate are due to employment opportunities available to him or her in another location or employment opportunities for a new spouse.
-If a parent believes he or she may have the need to relocate, he or she should contact 0ur relocation attorneys at Katz & Stefani as soon as possible to discuss the process and likelihood of success based on the factual circumstances of their unique case.
+If a parent believes he or she may have the need to relocate, he or she should contact our Chicago relocation attorneys at Katz & Stefani as soon as possible to discuss the process and likelihood of success based on the factual circumstances of their unique case.

 At Katz & Stefani, LLC, our family law attorney in Chicago, IL focuses on the following practice areas:

 - Cohabitation Agreements